thecheetahcat/github-client/README.md

 ### Menu Options
 The menu will guide you through the available options:

-1. **Check status**: Displays the currently authenticated GitHub accounts and statuses.
-2. **Login**: Initiates a login sequence for GitHub accounts via the GitHub CLI.
-3. **Activate account**: Allows you to switch between the GitHub accounts specified in the configuration file.
-4. **Create new repository**: Initializes a Git repository in a specified directory, creates a new repository on GitHub, and pushes the local repository to GitHub.
+1. **Create new repository**: Initializes a Git repository in a specified directory, assigns the correct author, creates a new repository, and pushes the local repository to GitHub.
-5. **Quit**: Exits the program.
+2. **Exit Client**: Exits the program.
+...
+More to come

 ### Creating a Repository
 When choosing the option to create a new repository, you will be prompted to: